Lightnicus/venjakob/docs/reload-system-documentation.md

 6. ArticleDetail triggers a reload signal for 'articles'
 7. ArticleManagement automatically reloads its data
 8. Updated article information is now visible in the management tab

+### Quote System Example
+1. User opens QuotesManagement tab (loads quote variants list)
+2. User opens QuoteDetail tab for a specific variant (tab shows quote details)
+3. User edits quote positions and saves the changes
+4. QuoteDetail triggers a reload signal for 'quotes'
+5. QuotesManagement automatically reloads its data
+6. Updated quote information is now visible in the management tab
+7. When user copies a variant, the new variant appears in the management tab immediately

 ## Extension